YMMOR-Conferences/YMMOR-Conferences.github.io/Readme.md

 ## Building the site
-The if content is added or changed the site needs to be rebuilt.
-For this of course `hugo` needs to be installed.
-Currently the website is build with version 0.119.0 which is available via snap on Linux.
+If content is added or changed the site needs to be rebuilt.
+If you push the changes, this automatically done via a github workflow.
+In order to build a version locally first, `hugo` needs to be installed (currently version 0.132.2. is used)

-The site can be built with the command executed from the base directory of the repository
+The site can then be built with the command executed from the base directory of the repository

     hugo -d docs